The following information is about Growing Pudina In Pots.

 - The container should have 2 to 3 draining holes.
 And sterile the container with warm water and antiseptic soap before using.
 And fill the bottom layer of the container with a thin layer of gravel.

 - And place a saucer under the container to control the water overflow and to maintain soil temperature.

-- Use the containers made of clay, terracotta, plastic or wood for growing mint.
+- Use containers made of clay, terracotta, plastic, or wood for growing mint.

 Location for Growing Pudina In Pots: